carlosveigadev/slack-10-min-office-workout/README.md

 - This should install all ruby gems;
 - Generate an .env file containing the API token from the Setup; and
-- Start a local server where Stackbot will live.
+- Start a local server where 10minofficeworkout will live.

 # How to Use

-Once you have loccaly installed the bot you can log in into your slack workspace and invite the bot to your channel, typing `/invite @10minofficeworkout`.
+Once you have locally installed the bot you can log in into your slack workspace and invite the bot to your channel, typing `/invite @10minofficeworkout`.

 Typing `@10minofficeworkout help` will return the following message: